greg-js/clg/README.md

 ## Todo

 * implement more commands - `rename`, `delete`, `new`
-* allow searching and filtering on metadata & file content
+* allow searching and filtering on file content
 * tests